-Digital strategist with 8 years of experience.
-Specialized on digital market analysis.
+François is an innovation strategist with 8 years of experience.
+Specialized in digital innovation.

 That’s why I started working in industrial R&D. First at Xerox Research Center Europe to analyse color management problems printers were facing.
 Then, I joined Alcatel-Lucent Bell Labs from 2008 to 2012 as a digital planner to improve user centered innovations of the Applications Domain.
 We introduced in this telecommunication R&D research center the notion of usability and human centered design.
 During 4 years, we created web based applications relying on ethnography, sociology, ergonomic, design, and computer science.
 Now, I work for Nurun in strategic planning because I wanted to deliver these innovations to customers more quickly: from the upstream of innovation, to the operational strategies that lead to the use of digital tools.